fhgd/hyint/README.md

 # hyint

-hyint is a pure python module for integration of a hybrid system which consists of an analog and a discrete part.
+hyint is a pure python module for integration of a hybrid system which consists of contineous time part and a discrete event part.

 ----